 At this time, it is not possible to define dietary reference values using bone health and the question about what type of diet is the best for optimal bone growth and development remains open.
 Evidence that calcium intake prevents fractures is weak and inconsistent.

 Lactose and D-galactose

 Lactose is a disaccharide sugar made of galactose and glucose.
-Typically all milks contain approximately 5.0% lactose by weight .
-In order for humans to digest lactose we need the enzyme called lactase (β-D-galactosidase) to digest it.
+Typically all kinds of milk contain approximately 5.0% lactose by weight .
+In order for humans to digest lactose, we need the enzyme called lactase (β-D-galactosidase) to digest it.

 Milk and All-Cause Mortality Risk

 Based on observational evidence, Michaëlsson and colleagues raise the possibility that milk could increase cardiovascular and overall mortality in men and women .
 Dik et al. also observed a positive association between high consumption of milk and all-cause mortality in a pooled analysis of cohort studies from 10 European countries.
 However, the prospective observational evidence available does not consistently show higher milk intake to be associated with cardiovascular mortality, or death [17,19,20].
 These findings should be interpreted with caution as these reviews rely on observational and not experimental evidence, which may potentially reflect correlation, not causation.

 An interesting recent small randomized crossover study indicated that the intake of a fermented dairy diet seemed to provide a more favourable biomarker profile than that of a non-fermented dairy diet .